 You can make it simpler.
 Write down a list of supplies you want to stock up on.
 Make them part of your weekly shopping trips.
 Make sure you always buy a little extra at the grocery store.
 Keep a prepping book with you to read while you are waiting in the car.
 Keep a bag of small skills you want to learn with you to do while waiting in the car.

 Like to knit or sew?
 Carry that with you and do it in your free time.
 Want to learn how to make different knots?
 Carry some small pieces of rope with you to practice.
 Plant some herbs and lettuce in a pot and place them in a sunny spot in the window (remember to water!).
 Put together a first-aid kit for the vehicles and the house.
 Go for a hike with the family (or yourself) to get into better shape and relieve some stress.

 However, you can focus more time on prepping by practicing and using one word.
 Learn to say no. While I don’t have a problem with kids being involved in activities, there comes a time when it is craziness personified.
 If your kids are in two sports at the same time while running to an art club, church youth group, and a few other activities all in one week, something needs to give.

-If two parents are each spending 3-4 hours every night running two or more kids to here, there, and everywhere, you need to start saying no to your kids and yourself.
+If two parents are each spending 3-4 hours every night running two or more kids here, there, and everywhere, you need to start saying no to your kids and yourself.
 Stop signing them up for things.
-Carefully consider their requests to be apart of teams and clubs before saying yes.
-Ask them what they want to be in - their answers might surprise you.
+Carefully consider their requests to be a part of teams and clubs before saying yes.
+Ask them what they want to be in – their answers might surprise you.